Date of Degree

 In the third chapter, we evaluate two possible mechanistic explanations for this anticipatory behavior; namely, that animals are motivated to produce anticipatory responses because of a shorter temporal route to reinforcement or because of the spatial and temporal contiguity of the stimuli used in the task.
 In the fourth chapter, we evaluate several spatial parameters that might importantly influence the distribution of these anticipatory responses.
 In the fifth chapter, we re-evaluate data from two previously published projects to assess the generality of the observed phenomenon and to evaluate the possibility that the anticipatory responses are a fractional reproduction of the terminal response.

 Finally, in the sixth chapter, we discuss the implications for the presented work in several fields.
 We also sketch a computational framework for the presented data using a Dynamic Field Theory model, attempting to show how the prospective representation of an upcoming spatial location might guide anticipatory behavior.

 Includes bibliographical references (pages 220-235).

 Copyright 2010 Daniel Ian Brooks

 Brooks, Daniel Ian.
-"The dynamics of spatial anticipation in pigeons and rats." dissertation, University of Iowa, 2010.
+"The dynamics of spatial anticipation in pigeons and rats."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.